LINBIT/linstor-gateway/README.md

    as well as a [resource group](https://linbit.com/drbd-user-guide/linstor-guide-1_0-en/#s-linstor-resource-groups) for your data.
 2. Set up [drbd-reactor](https://github.com/LINBIT/drbd-reactor).
 The daemon
-   should be configured to reload automatically when the configuration changes.
+   should be configured to reload automatically when the configuration changes – follow the steps from the [drbd-reactor README](https://github.com/LINBIT/drbd-reactor/#automatic-reload).
 3. LINSTOR Gateway is packaged as a single binary.
 Download one of the [releases](https://github.com/LINBIT/linstor-gateway/releases), put it into `/usr/local/bin`, and you are ready to go.